patrick-zippenfenig/environmental-data-management-notes/README.md

 - `/precipitation/2024_week02.nc`
 - `/precipitation/2024_week03.nc`

 To provide a 7-day forecast starting at midnight local time, the system simply opens the corresponding weekly files and reads the relevant data.
 Need data for the past 10 weeks?
 The system accesses the files for the last 10 weeks.
 Storing data for all 51 ensemble members?
-This is easily managed by adding another dimension, resulting in a structure like [1440; 720; 51; 80].
+An additional dimension is added `x, y, time, and member`.

-The process for updating the database is as follows:
+To build and update this time-series database using weather model runs, the process involves the following steps:

 1. Download the latest GRIB files from the model run.
 2. Transpose the spatially-oriented data for temporal access.